Welcome to today's edition of the Rush 24-7 podcast.

 They're quite controversial.

-I have to think it's fake because Obama bows to these people, but we've never actually seen Obama kissing world leaders.
+But I think the Obama photos, like kissing Hu Xientao, I have to think it's fake because Obama bows to these people, but we've never actually seen Obama kissing world leaders.

 And by the way, these are not smooches.

-The pictures have been photoshops.
+The pictures have been photoshopped.

-And it's these are make out kind of pictures.
+And it's these are makeout kind of pictures.

-But here's the thing about there, the Washington Post does a story on this today.
+The Washington Post does a story on this today.

 Obama kisses Chavez in new Benetton ad.